-Iran threatens to restart centrifuges, ramp up enrichment in next nuclear steps
+Iran makes new nuclear threats that would reverse steps in pact

 Washington has imposed sanctions that eliminate any of the benefits Iran was meant to receive in return for agreeing to curbs on its nuclear programme under the 2015 deal with world powers.
 The confrontation has brought the United States and Iran close to the brink of conflict, with President Donald Trump calling off air strikes last month minutes before impact.

-Enriching uranium up to 20% purity would be a dramatic move, since that was the level Iran had achieved before the deal was put in place.
+Enriching uranium up to 20% purity would be a dramatic move, since that was the level Iran had achieved before the deal was put in place, although back then it had a far larger stockpile than it is likely to be able to rebuild in the short term.

 It is considered an important intermediate stage on the path to obtaining the 90% pure fissile uranium needed to make a bomb.

-One of the main achievements of the deal was Iran’s agreement to dismantle its advanced IR-2M centrifuges, which are used to purify uranium.
+One of the main achievements of the deal was Iran’s agreement to dismantle its advanced IR-2M centrifuges, used to purify uranium.
 Iran had 1,000 of them installed at its large enrichment site at Natanz before the deal was reached.
-Under the deal, it is allowed to operate only up to two for mechanical testing.
+Under the deal, it is allowed to operate only up to two for testing.

 Still, the threatened measures also appear intended to be sufficiently ambiguous to hold back from fully repudiating the deal.
 Kamalvandi did not specify how much uranium Iran might purify to the higher level, nor how many centrifuges it would consider restarting.
 He did not mention other more advanced centrifuges, including the most advanced, the IR-8.
+Iran has said all the steps it is contemplating are reversible.

 The nuclear diplomacy is only one aspect of a wider confrontation between Washington and Tehran that has threatened to spiral into open conflict since the United States sharply tightened sanctions on Iran from the start of May.

-Last month, President Donald Trump ordered U.S. air strikes on Iran, only to call them off minutes before impact.
+Last month, President Donald Trump ordered U.S. air strikes on Iran, only to call them off minutes before.

 Washington’s European allies have been warning that a small mistake on either side could lead to war.

+European countries do not directly support the U.S. sanctions, but have been unable to come up with ways to allow Iran to avert them.

+Britain, one of Washington’s main European allies, was drawn deeper into the confrontation last week when its Royal Marines seized an Iranian tanker entering the Mediterranean off the coast of Gibraltar over separate sanctions against Syria.

 The nuclear agreement guaranteed Iran access to world trade in return for accepting curbs on its nuclear programme.
 Iran says the deal allows it to respond to the U.S. breach by reducing its compliance, and it will do so every 60 days.